Why Sales Funnels Work? (Principles of Effective Marketing)

 • Provide the highest amount of value and move them into your different catalog of products.

+You must communicate the right message at the right time or risk confusing your prospects.
 If people are confused or feel like they are getting irrelevant information, they will turn away from your business.

 They will probably say no if you present a high-value offer to the wrong audience (by offering high-priced goods to a cold audience).